stenglein-lab/tick_surveillance/README.md

 4. Subsequent rows should contain metadata with one row per dataset.
 5. One of the columns must be named Index (case sensitive), and the values in this column must match fastq file names.
 In other words, the values in this column should match the sample names specified in the Illumina sample sheet.

-TODO: Provide a metadata template.
+An example of a working metadata file [can be found here](./test/test_metadata.xlsx)

 ### Input fastq